 Wide range of agencies identify more than $11 billion in near-term infrastructure needs across six counties

-June 23, 2020: Today SACOG released a list of more than $11 billion in near-term infrastructure projects that could be funded by stimulus spending from the Federal government.
+In June 2020, SACOG released a list of more than $11 billion in near-term infrastructure projects that could be funded by stimulus spending from the Federal government.
 “Ready for Recovery: A Call for Short-Term Strategic Investments in Infrastructure in the Greater Sacramento Region” collates key projects from 50 different agencies across the six-county greater Sacramento region.
 The projects represent an illustrative list of ready-to-go investments grouped in categories representing key strategic goals to advance economic recovery, prosperity and resilience.
 While not comprehensive, the list represents examples of the types and magnitude of investments the Sacramento region is prepared to make if Congress moves forward with an infrastructure-focused stimulus package.

 “We stand ready for an investment from the Trump administration in the region,” SACOG board chair Lucas Frerichs told the Sacramento Bee.
 “Sacramento is ready to move forward on ‘smart infrastructure.’”
 The collaborative project aimed to get useful information about infrastructure needs in the region into the hands of the region’s members of Congress, to help them fight for stimulus funds.
 House Democrats released the $1.5 trillion Move Forward Act on June 18 and may vote on it as early as next week.